 - How to implement HACCP principles within a feed facility

-- Access courses: Create an account on DigitalChalk (the online service provider).
+- Creating an account: Create an account on DigitalChalk (the online service provider).
 This will be a separate account from the ngfa.org site.

 - Selecting courses: Once you have logged into the site, click on “Catalog” and select “Courses.”
 From there, add the courses to your cart, and proceed to checkout.
 (Note, you will not see the member discount until you get to check out.)